-See for yourself - one and a half million students can't be wrong, can they?
+See for yourself - over a million student can't be wrong, can they?

 2. Study in the centre of Europe

 Poland is the place where you can earn a diploma that will open the door to the best companies in Europe, even some of the best in the world.
 The country has many other perks, such as the fact that its medical schools are accredited in the US and that, while studying in Poland, you have access to the EU's study programmes and can do internships or traineeships abroad.